xbeat/Machine-Learning/README.md

 Introduction to SimCLR

 SimCLR (Simple Framework for Contrastive Learning of Visual Representations) is a self-supervised learning technique for computer vision tasks.
 It allows neural networks to learn meaningful representations from unlabeled images, which is particularly useful when labeled data is scarce.
 SimCLR works by applying random augmentations to images and training the model to recognize that different augmented versions of the same image should have similar representations.

+## Default Aggregation Methods in Pandas GroupBy

+Default Aggregation in Pandas GroupBy

+The default aggregation method in pandas groupby() operations is determined by the data type of each column.
+For numeric data, it defaults to mean(), while for object/string columns, it uses first().
+This behavior can be observed through practical examples.

 ## Transformer Self-Attention Mechanism in Python